On the Steiner property for planar minimizing clusters. The anisotropic case: Proof of the main result

 Let us call $F=E_i\cap G$, and assume that $|F|>0$, since otherwise~(\ref{effnoisl}) is emptily true.
 We claim that, provided $K$ is large enough, if~(\ref{effnoisl}) is false then we can find a competitor, that is, a cluster $\E'$ such that

-We can immediately observe that the existence of such a cluster is impossible if $R_3$ has been taken small enough, so that the thesis will follow by proving the claim.
+We shall first observe that the existence of such a cluster is impossible if $R_3$ has been taken small enough, so that the thesis will follow by proving the claim.
 By Lemma~\ref{disgusting}, from~(\ref{competitor}), right, we deduce

 Let us define $\eps=|\E|-|\E'|$, so that by~(\ref{competitor}), left, $|\eps|\leq 2|F|$.
 Applying Lemma~\ref{labello}, we get a cluster $\E''$ with $|\E''|=|\E|$ and

 Putting this inequality together with~(\ref{competitor2}), by the optimality of $\E$ we find